The following problems are known and have a very high priority to get fixed:

 gets.
 The general rule is that bit functions are done with BIGINT

-precision and the rest with DOUBLE
+precision and the rest with DOUBLE precision.
+One should try to

 avoid using bigger unsigned long long values than 63 bits